josiahroa/supervised-learning-final/README.md

 ### Identify Problem

-Identify which team wins based on the level, solo rank, w/l history, and selected chamption mastery of the players involved after champion selection.
+Identify which team wins based on the level, rank, w/l history, and selected chamption mastery of the players involved after champion selection.
+These are all pre-game indicators that describe skill (vaguely) and experience.
+There are plenty of other parameters for winning a game that are not captured in the data.
+These include variables like team dynamics, strategy, champion composition, enemy team stats, and the true performance of the player during the game.
+Because of this, our model accuracy will most likely be around 55%-70% with pre-game features.

 ### Clean Data